vivek-rajendra-chaturvedi/Log4Error/README.md

             ...
         }

-If an exception is thrown from IsBlackListed method the message you can get using this library would be :
+If an exception is thrown from IsBlackListed method, the message you will get would be:

       Make Payment -> Verifying credit card information -> Is card black listed

-Here you have an error message which can be understood by anyone, and you can focus on the right method and resolve the issue fast.
+Here you have an error message which can be understood by anyone, and you can focus on the right part of the code and resolve the issue faster.

+## Benefits :

  No more stack trace parsing.

  No more source code knowledge required.

-AND
+## Additional Benefit :

-If you want to use this library properly, you will need to write modular code.
-Code quality improvement for free :)
+ If you want to use this library to it's best, you would be required to write modular code :)